lihux25/Projects/cnn_tagger_googlecloud/README.md

 	[0.9301067590713501, 0.06989321857690811]
 	[0.9325234293937683, 0.06747651845216751]
    </pre>
    where the numbers are probablities to be 0 (noise background) or 1 (signal object).
-And the predicted class of each sample is exactly what we expect!
+And the predicted class of each sample is exactly what we expect (with a prob. threshold at 0.5).